Skatebird

-Skatebird (stylized as SkateBIRD) is a skateboarding video game developed by American studio Glass Bottom Games.
+Skatebird is a skateboarding video game developed by American studio Glass Bottom Games.
 It was released for Microsoft Windows, macOS, Linux, Nintendo Switch, Xbox One and Amazon Luna on September 16, 2021.
+Versions for the PlayStation 4 and PlayStation 5 were later released in 2023.

 Gameplay

 The game plays similarly to the Tony Hawk's Pro Skater series of video games, except for the player controlling a small bird on a skateboard instead of a human.
 Levels take place in a similar setting to the Micro Machines series of video games, with small-scaled "bird-sized skateparks" taking place across play areas of a house across real-life objects such as pencils, erasers, and other desktop type items.
 Similar to Tony Hawk's Pro Skater games, gameplay is a mixture of performing skateboard tricks, exploration, and item collection.
 Tricks are more simple to perform and lead to over-the-top tricks, unlike games like Skate, which focus on realism in trick performing.